The question you are here to answer is this: What Is 5Linx MLM And Should You Join

 While 5Linx definitely is an MLM company with a history of unethical actions, the new management that stepped in after the company’s reorganization has made efforts to present itself as a reputable MLM.

-Unfortunately, the new managements attempts to clean up 5Linx may be too little too late for many, myself included.
+Unfortunately, the new management attempts to clean up 5Linx may be too little too late for many, myself included.

 Although I wouldn’t call 5Linx a SCAM, because of the history of its unethical leaders and the fact that it’s multilevel marketing, I cannot recommend this as a viable business opportunity.